okohll/abdocs/content/docs/tiles/_index.md

 > Other types of tile i.e. calendar, visualisation and comment stream tiles need not be created by an administrator, they are built-in facilities of the platform.
 Each of these tile offers different ways of seeing data collected from across the system.
 As such they are automatically available to add to a user's screen.

 ## Creating a tile
-1. Go to the homepage and enable build mode and switch to 'list' mode
+1. Go to the homepage and toggle development mode
-2. In the dropdown above the table select _tiles_.
-You'll see a list of existing tiles
-3. Click '+ Add Tile' in the button at the top right of the screen
+3. Click the '+ TILE' near the top right of the screen

 You should now see an editing screen with the details of the tile you just created.
 ![Tile editing](/tile-details.png)